Offshore Energy 2015: Registration Open

 The registration for Offshore Energy Exhibition & Conference 2015 is now open.
-With over 13.500 offshore professionals and more than 650 exhibiting companies expected it promises to be another great event.
+With over 13,500 offshore professionals and more than 650 exhibiting companies expected another great event.

 One of the new and very current themes during Offshore Energy 2015 is Technical Data Management.
-In this session, lead by Michael Nord from Shell, the effects of poor data quality and how improving data management can lead to reduced costs and better informed business decisions in the offshore oil and gas industry will be discussed.
+In this session, lead by Michael Nord from Shell, we will discuss the effects of poor data quality and how improving data management can lead to reduced costs and better informed business decisions in the offshore oil and gas industry.

-HPHT drilling is featuring for the first time.
+We are also welcoming HPHT drilling for the first time.
 In a technical session the developments in high-pressure, high temperature drilling operations will be discussed.
 Operators are investing in this challenging new game which is generally seen as offering new potential.

 Because new and alternative energy sources could still lead to great corporate opportunities, they will again be explored in this year’s program.
-The focus is put on the developments of marine energy and the extensive possibilities to produce substantial amounts of renewable energy.
+We specifically focus on the developments of marine energy and the extensive possibilities to produce substantial amounts of renewable energy.

 The program will be completed by interesting subjects as well intervention vessels best practices and new vessel designs, the role of technological innovation in new business models as part of cost reductions and export control in oil & gas.
 Moreover decommissioning and subsea processing are back on the agenda.